How To Increase Serotonin “the happy hormone” for better sex drive

 Proteins contain tryptophan, a large amino that converts to serotonin in the brain.
 Even though studies haven’t really proven that tryptophan provided through diet is able to stimulate serotonin production alone.
 There is still great debate if tryptophan supplements are a safe option to take.
 There still needs to be more studies done in this field so I would avoid tryptophan supplements at the moment.
-For now I would still highly recommend consuming I diet high in protein as it will help combat cortisol levels anyway.
+For now, I would still highly recommend consuming a diet high in protein as it will help combat cortisol levels anyway.

 Say no to stimulants

 Caffeine, sugar, and alcohol can temporarily give you a lift but actually depletes and blunts valuable hormones in the long run.
 Consuming too much caffeine is like borrowing energy from tomorrow and in the long term can disrupt your hormonal balance and even lead to adrenal fatigue.

 You can go cold turkey or I would try switching to decaf coffee and consume no more than 2 cups of coffee a day.